tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 **Peer-to-peer (P2P) Exchanges –** Exchanges like [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} are escrow services that simply match users.
 Buyers and sellers are free to agree on a price and payment method, and LocalBitcoins ensures that neither party is scammed by holding the payments in escrow until the trade is complete.
 Other examples of P2P exchanges include [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"}.

-**ATMs –** Bitcoin ATMs let you buy bitcoin with cash.
+**ATMs –** Bitcoin ATMs let you purchase bitcoin with cash.
 You simply insert cash into the machine, and get bitcoins sent to your wallet.
 Some ATMs require personal information.
 Use [Coin ATM Radar](http://coinatmradar.com/) to find a Bitcoin ATM near you.

 ## Things to Consider